2023 Most Popular Public Health Bachelor's Degree Schools in the Middle Atlantic Region

 On average, public health graduates from Monroe College take out $32,348 in student loans while working on their Bachelor's Degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $123.

-Out of the 91 schools in the Middle Atlantic Region that were part of this year’s ranking, University of Delaware landed the # 4 spot on the list.
-Located in the suburb of Newark, UD is a public college with a fairly large student population.
+A rank of #4 on this year’s list means University of Delaware is a great place for public health students working on their bachelor’s degree.
+Located in the large suburb of Newark, UD is a public school with a fairly large student population.

 About 86% of the students majoring in public health at the school are women while 14% are male.